 So the first question you have to ask yourself when determining how large you can print is, “What will the viewing distance be?”
 But don't worry, we don't need any complicated math and you don't need to measure anything.
 Just realize that bigger prints mean longer viewing distance, and that's why I said in the opening sentence that almost all modern cameras can produce a good quality print of any size.

-What DPI Produces “Perfect” Print Quality?
+What PPI Produces “Perfect” Print Quality?
 (Green Check Marks)

-The gold standard in printing is usually regarded as 300 dpi.
+The gold standard in printing is usually regarded as 300 ppi.

-In the chart, I show you how big you can enlarge your print to get perfect, 300dpi print quality.
-300dpi print resolutions are marked with green check marks in the chart.
+In the chart, I show you how big you can enlarge your print to get perfect, 300ppi print quality.
+300ppi print resolutions are marked with green check marks in the chart.

 However, remember what I mentioned previously, that this really only matters when you're inspecting the print under a magnifying glass.
 In reality, as the photo gets larger, the viewing distance scoots back.
 But if you want the ULTIMATE print quality, this is a handy guide.